feenkcom/sparta/src/Sparta-Core.package/SpartaAbstractPainter.class/README.md

-I am a root class for all draw operation builders.
+I am a root class of all draw operation builders.
 Since a draw something on canvas I am named Painter :)

 Once draw operation is configured it should be performed sending #draw message